-Blockchain (also called distributed ledger technology) is a new technology form which can be implemented in numerous ways.
+Blockchain (also called distributed ledger technology) is a new technology form that can be implemented in numerous ways.
 It is being used because of its increased security features.
 Blockchain allows a computer network to regularly (at specific intervals) agree on the true condition of a distributed ledger.
 Ledgers contain different kinds of data including transaction records.
 Unlike traditional networks which use nodes, blockchain ledgers are secured by using encryption (Crypto Tokens) and game theory.
 Bitcoin, a global encrypted payment system, is a major user of blockchain technology, which is why Bitcoin can complete transactions worldwide without using banks as intermediaries.

 According to MIT Sloan Assistant Professor Christian Catalini, an expert in blockchain technologies and cryptocurrency: